antoinezephy312/Pagebot-v3/README.md

 ## Credits
 - This guide was created by Clarence, Kyle, Christel, and Akira.
-- Thanks to Deku (https://api.joshweb.click) for their APIs.
-- Thanks to Kaiz-Api and Hiroshi for their contributions.

 **Note:** Feel free to modify this file as needed.